 - 1. Appoint a Supervisory Committee - 2.
 Complete program of study approved by the Supervisory Committee - 3.
-Submit thesis research proposal (or proposal to satisfy the research requirement for the nonthesis degree) to the Supervisory Committee for approval - 4.
-Courses a.
-Thesis students: Finish statistics requirement, 6 hours of graduate Psychology courses, 6 hours of PSY6971 b.
-Non-thesis students: Finish statistics requirement, 6 hours of graduate Psychology courses, and 32 total hours of graduate coursework

-- 5. Submit acceptable thesis or accepted publication to the Supervisory Committee. - 6.
+Submit thesis research proposal (or proposal to satisfy the research requirement for the non-thesis degree) to the Supervisory Committee for approval - 4.
+Courses - a.
+Thesis students: Finish statistics requirement, 6 hours of psychology courses, 6 hours of PSY6971 - b.
+Non-thesis students: Finish statistics requirement, 6 hours of psychology courses, and 32 total hours of graduate coursework - 5.
+Submit acceptable thesis or accepted publication to the Supervisory Committee. - 6.
 Pass oral examination for the Master's Degree